weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/dockerfiles/README.md

 # Weave, Seneca and Docker buildfiles

-If you would like to recreate these images, copy the contents of ../example/micro-services to opt/app, and then build the docker images using the following:
+If you would like to recreate these images, create a sudirectory app inside the dockerfiles directory and then copy the contents of ../example/micro-services into it.

+Build the docker images using the following commands:

 ```bash
 docker build -f ./Dockerfile.seneca_webapp -t yourtag_webapp .